-- Avoid or minimise loss of life and property - Ensure any emergency can be effectively dealt with - Support a prompt response to any emergency - Direct key people to act on specific tasks and provide direction - Provide response mechanisms that support business continuity during/after an emergency
+- Avoid or minimise loss of life and property - Ensure any emergency can be effectively dealt with, within the capability and competency of personnel involved - Support a prompt response to any emergency - Direct key people to act on specific tasks and provide direction - Provide response mechanisms that support business continuity during/after an emergency

 Emergencies on site will be handled locally by SCEE, with referral to local Collie emergency response services as required.
 The emergency response contact numbers are listed later in this document.
-The site medic will be located at the medic's office adjacent to the boom gates.
+The site medic is located at the medic's office adjacent to the boom gates.